hyperledger-archives/ursa/README.md

 - openssl 1.1.0j or newer (Written in C)
 - libsecp256k1 (Written in C)

 These dependencies are used when building in the default secure mode.
-These libraries have been audited by external security firms.
+These libraries are widely known.
 There is a goal to be able to compile Ursa from rust only code for portability reasons like generating web assemblies without the worry of compatibility issues from C code.
 For this reason, Ursa can be compiled with *portable* mode which replaces any external libraries with rust compatible code.
 Ursa developers take care when choosing suitable replacements that are cryptographically safe to use